fbpx

 Understanding European Crypto-Assets Regulation (MiCA)

-The European Union has long sought to unify rules for the markets in crypto-assets regulation.
-Various EU jurisdictions had their standards regarding licensing, software standards, and crypto platform operations.
-The European Parliament and Council engaged in years of discussions to harmonize industry practices, protect investors, stimulate innovation, and ensure transparency among issuers of digital assets.
-As a result, the Markets in Crypto-Assets Regulation (MiCA) was enacted in June 2023.
+The European Union has long sought to unify rules for the markets in crypto assets regulation.
+Various EU jurisdictions had their standards regarding licensing, software standards, and crypto asset service providers operations.
+The European Parliament and Council engaged in years of discussions to harmonize industry practices, protect investors, stimulate innovation, and ensure transparency among crypto asset issuers of digital assets.
+As a result, the Markets in Crypto-Assets Regulation (MiCA regulation) was enacted in June 2023.

 Now, all countries within the EU are required to follow strict guidelines established in the legislative act for issuing crypto licenses to market operators.
-The European Securities Markets Regulation (EU MiCA) creates a unified environment and sets standardized rules for all participants (service providers, operators, issuers, and users).
+The European Securities Markets Regulation (EU MiCA) creates a unified environment and sets standardized rules for all participants (crypto asset service providers, operators, issuers, and users).

 The adoption of MiCA is considered as significant as the introduction of the GDPR in 2016, which transformed the handling of users’ data.